Anwara Syed Haq: Academic career

 After completing her SSC and HSC in Jessore, Haq moved to Dhaka in 1959 and enrolled in Dhaka Medical College.
 She obtained her MBBS degree in 1965.
 In 1973 went to the United Kingdom for higher education.
 After having completed her post graduate degree in medical psychiatry in 1982 she returned home from the UK.
-She has since then worked at a number of institutions, among which are Pakistan Airforce, Dhaka Medical College and BIRDEM.
+She has since then worked at a number of institutions, among which are Pakistan Air Force, Dhaka Medical College and BIRDEM.
 Now she works professionally as a psychiatrist.

 Personal life

-Anwara Syed Haq married writer and poet Syed Shamsul Haq on November 19, 1965.
+Anwara Syed Haq married writer and poet Syed Shamsul Haq on 19 November 1965.
 They have one daughter and one son.
 Her daughter Bidita teaches English literature at higher school level.
 Her son Ditio is an IT specialist, writes stories, lyrics and music.